abdelrahman-elkady/se-tutorial/lab-3.md

 $ subl hello.js
 ```

-This should open sublime text and just save.
+This should open sublime text and just save, if you don't have sublime use `nano` instead.

+this will open the nano terminal editor You can edit as you like in it and save by pressing `Ctrl+X`

 #### Starting our repository